-This document shall describe the results of the hardware assessment in the form of the Failure Modes, Effects and Diagnostic Analysis carried out on the 8712 EM.
-From this, failure rates for each failure mode/category, useful life, and proof test coverage are determined.
+This document shall describe the results of the hardware assessment in the form of the Failure Modes, Effects and Diagnostic Analysis carried out on the 2140:SIS.
+From this, failure rates and example PFD{avg} values may be calculated.

 The information in this report can be used to evaluate whether an element meets the average Probability of Failure on Demand (PFD{AVG}) requirements and if applicable, the architectural constraints / minimum hardware fault tolerance requirements per IEC 61508 / IEC 61511.